aristanetworks/anta/docs/security-advisory/usage.md

 !!! warning "Preview"
     The `anta psirt` command is a preview feature.
 Its interface and behavior may change at any time without a deprecation notice.

+!!! info "Report availability"
+    JSON, text, and table reports are not currently implemented for `anta psirt`.

-The `anta psirt` command runs the complete catalog of security advisory tests installed with ANTA.
+The `anta psirt` command runs security advisory tests from the complete built-in catalog installed with ANTA.
 It shares inventory options, filters, execution behavior, and exit handling with [`anta nrfu`](../cli/nrfu.md).

 ## Command overview